lightstreams-network/docs/content/guides/deploy-smart-contracts/_index.md

 ### Option 2: Remix

 Another alternative is to use the online tool of Remix.
-For that we need to:
+For that, we need to:
 1. Paste our _helloworld.sol_ code
 2. Click on _Start to compile_ and wait for compilation to finish.
 3. Click on _ABI_ and paste the clipboard content into a file named `HelloBlockchainWorld.abi`.